AVERAGEGAEL/StudyZone/README.md

 ## How it works

 - This site is fully hosted on **GitHub Pages**.
-- The proxy (Roogle) is hosted via GitHub Pages + Cloudflare Workers.
+- The proxy (Roogle) is a hybrid between iframe and ultraviolet
 - Most tools run fully client-side, no backend needed.

 ## Credits